SebastianTirsen/ms4-vintage-furniture/README.md

 Acceptance Criteria:
 * Site Logo to be displayed on the main navigation bar on all pages and across all devices.
 * Home Page to display Website Title and information to the user on the purpose of the site.
+* Pictures and text displayed of new furnitures that have come in to the store.

 Implementation: